Santorini

 • Authentic troglodyte architecture, suites carved into the volcanic cliff

-• Spa with rock-hewn hammam, treatments with Cretan olive oil
+• Spa with rock-carved hammam, Cretan olive oil treatments

 • Private airport shuttle included, 25 minutes from Santorini (JTR)

-• Booking score 9.8/10 from 111 reviews, member Small Luxury Hotels of the World
+• 9.8/10 Booking score on 111 reviews, member Small Luxury Hotels of the World

 Andronis Boutique Hotel